 An individual may complain about the way the ATSB has handled their personal information.
 Complaints should be in writing and sent to the Privacy Officer using the contact details provided.

-The complaint should provide sufficient detail so the issues and concerns can be investigated.
-Notification of an outcome will be provided as soon as possible and individuals will be kept up-to-date as to the progress of their complaint.
+The complaint should provide sufficient information so the issues and concerns can be investigated.
+A Privacy complaint template is available on the ATSB website.
+Notification of an outcome will be provided within 30 days and individuals will be kept up-to-date as to the progress of their complaint.

-If an individual is not satisfied with the outcome of an investigation, they can contact the Office of the Australian Information Commissioner (OAIC).
-Further details about making a privacy complaint to the OAIC can be found at www.oaic.gov.au/privacy/making-a-privacy-complaint.
+If an individual is dissatisfied with the ATSB investigation outcome, the individual can contact the Office of the Australian Information Commissioner (OAIC) about making a privacy complaint to the OAIC.